Student Financial Assistance

 - Click on Log-in

-- Login using your User ID and PIN
+- Login using your User Name and Password

 - Click on the Student Services & Financial Aid Section